nathancahill/split/README.md

 })
 ```

 #### cursor.
-Default: 'col-resize'
+Default: `'col-resize'`

 Cursor to show on the gutter (also applied to the two adjacent elements when dragging to prevent flickering).
-Defaults to 'col-resize', so should be switched to 'row-resize' when using direction: 'vertical':
+Defaults to `'col-resize'`, so should be switched to `'row-resize'` when using `direction: 'vertical'`:

 ```js
 Split(['#one', '#two'], {